An overview of the Smithsonian’s Symposium: “Will the rainforests survive? New Threats and Realities in the Tropical Extinction Crisis”

 In the last few years a schism has occurred among biologists regarding the future of the tropics.
 No tropical scientist denies that rainforests and the species which inhabit them face unprecedented threats; neither do they argue that some of these forested regions and species will likely not survive the next fifty years.
 What has sparked debate, sometimes heated, is how bad will is it really?
 When the dust settles, what percentage of species will survive and how much forest will remain?

 For years scientists have been warning of a mass extinction that could rival the previous five mass extinctions each occurring millions of years ago, including the extinction event that killed off the dinosaurs.
 Scientists have warned that within our lifetimes 50-75 percent of the world’s species could go extinct.
-This prediction is largely supported by the continuing destruction of the world’s tropical forest, where the majority of Earth’s lives.
+This prediction is largely supported by the continuing destruction of the world’s tropical forest, where the majority of Earth’s biodiversity lives.

 Despite decades of conservation awareness, reserve creation, and pressure on policy makers, tropical deforestation has not abated but in fact has steadily risen globally.
 Some predictions have shown that by 2050 only 5-10 percent of old growth forests will remain.
 With the loss of these forests, scientists inevitably believe that the world will lose tropical species in startling numbers.
 This view has been promulgated by a wide variety of prominent and widely-revered biologists, including E.O.
 Wilson, Norman Myers, Peter Raven, and William Laurance.